thephpleague/csv/reading.md

 The method returns the number of successful iterations.

-The callable signature is as follow:
+The callable signature is as follows:

 ~~~php
 <?php